SimonHFrost/jekyll_blog/_posts/2024-08-23-san-francisco-is-changing.md

 San Francisco demographics and focus have changed a lot since COVID and the end of ZIRP due to many people leaving the city.

 There’s less buzz in the city, but if you look in the right places there’s still plenty of motivated people with their heads down focusing on the right stuff, especially around AI.

+Digital work is currently going through a huge shift and is starting to raise questions about the relationship of how physical spaces relate to what we do online.

 It’s exciting being a part of it.